 This test purports the flavor and aroma of olive oil are more pronounced in the real oil versus the fake.
 This is similar to tasting wine to see if it’s a bit grassier, etc.

 This test isn’t reliable.
 I’ve read reports from Italian chefs and deli owners who admitted they clearly couldn’t tell the difference in olive oil by taste.
-Even the most refined palates can be tricked by the taste test!
+Ultimately, even the most refined palates can be tricked by the taste test!

 The Fridge Test